 Backstory and Context

-During the 1800s, the canal system crossing Washington, D.C. and running alongside the mall served to allow small cargo ships to travel between the Potomac and Anacostia Rivers.
-It was intended to connect Washington to national trade networks.
-Prior to the rise of railroads, it was a major thoroughfare for goods and people.
+The Washington City Canal was opened in 1815 as a way to bring commerce directly into the city center of Washington, and during this time, the canal system crossing Washington, D.C., and running alongside the mall served to allow small cargo ships to travel between the Potomac and Anacostia Rivers.
+Prior to the rise of railroads, it was a thoroughfare for goods and people.
 The cargo included such materials as firewood and coal for fuel, food supplies, as well as marble and stone for public buildings.

 Nearby residents were often plagued with flooding caused by the canal overflows into the streets and the National Mall.
 By 1850s, the Washington City canal fell into disuse and became polluted.
 Unsanitary, costly, and prone to causing accidents, the canal was eventually closed to barge traffic.
 Twenty years following its closure, the city filled in the Canal and created Constitution Avenue, thus removing the need for a lockkeeper.